 Different shower temperatures can affect circulation and energy levels in different ways.
 The comparison below shows how the body typically responds to each type of shower.

-Why Shower Temperature Matters More Than Most People Think
+Why Water Temperature Matters More Than Most People Realize

 Shower temperature plays a major role in how the body responds after bathing.